The Douwe Egberts Coffee Machine at Headquarters

 One of the first things I did when my original company became successful was to order a Douwe Egberts coffee machine for the breakroom.
 For the uninitiated, Douwe Egberts coffee is the best in the world.
 There are no exceptions.
 In fact, I was visiting someone in a town called Branson, Missouri several years ago and there was a restaurant that had the perfect cup of coffee.
-The waitress took time to go in the back, write down the name of the machine, open it and find the precise blend of coffee inside, and a lot of other data that went above and beyond what I asked (she was tipped very well).
+The waitress was kind enough to take the time to go into the back, write down the name of the machine, open it and find the precise blend of coffee inside, and gather a lot of other data that went above and beyond what I asked.

 How the Douwe Egberts Coffee Machine System Works